E Street Band: Members

 The E Street Band was founded in October 1972, but it was not formally named until September 1974.
 Springsteen has put together other backing bands during his career, but the E Street Band has been together more or less continuously since its inception.

 The original lineup included Garry Tallent (bass), Clarence Clemons (saxophone), Danny Federici (keyboards, accordion), Vini "Mad Dog" Lopez (drums) and David Sancious (keyboards).
-The band took its name from the street in Belmar, New Jersey, where Sancious' mother lived.
-She allowed the band to rehearse in her garage.
-Tourists to the area seeking sight of early Springsteen haunts often mistakenly believe the house was on the corner of E Street and 10th Avenue, perhaps due to the song "Tenth Avenue Freeze-Out" about the band's beginnings.
+The band took its name from the street in Belmar, New Jersey, where Sancious's mother lived; she allowed the band to rehearse in her garage.
+Tourists to the area seeking early Springsteen haunts often mistakenly believe the house was on the corner of E Street and 10th Avenue, perhaps due to the song "Tenth Avenue Freeze-Out" about the band's beginnings.
 The Sancious house was at 1107 E Street with the garage squeezed between the house and the southside fence.

 Springsteen's debut Greetings from Asbury Park, N.J. was released in January 1973, and the band's first national tour began in October 1972.
 Sancious, even though he played on the album, missed that first tour.
 It was not until June 1973 that he began appearing regularly on stage with the band.

 In February 1974, Lopez was asked to resign, and was briefly replaced by Ernest "Boom" Carter.
-A few months later, in August 1974, Sancious and Carter left to form their own jazz fusion band called Tone.
+A few months later, in August 1974, Sancious and Carter left to form their own jazz-fusion band called Tone.
 They were replaced in September 1974 by Roy Bittan (keyboards) and Max Weinberg (drums).
 Violinist Suki Lahav was briefly a member of the band before leaving in March 1975 to emigrate to Israel (where she would later find success as a songwriter and novelist).
 Steven Van Zandt (guitar, vocals), who had long been associated with Springsteen and had played in previous bands with him, officially joined the band in July 1975.

 This lineup remained stable until the early 1980s when Van Zandt left to pursue his own career, a move that was announced in 1984.
 He would later rejoin the band in 1995.
 In June 1984, Nils Lofgren (guitar, vocals) was added to replace Van Zandt; Springsteen's future wife Patti Scialfa (vocals, later guitar) was also added to the lineup.